World’s biggest Primark opens in Birmingham

 Spanning 160,000 square feet, it is the biggest of the high street retailer’s 365 stores across Europe and the United States.

-The store also offers shoppers the opportunity to donate pre-loved clothes and shoes – of any brand – for recycling.
+The store will also offer customers the opportunity to donate pre-loved clothes and shoes – of any brand – for recycling.

 And for sartorial sorts yearning for something a touch more bespoke, a custom lab will print personalised T-shirts and other garments.